hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_exercise.md

 </details>

-### Turn the R script into a job submission script
+### Create a job submission script

 1. Using vim or nano, create a new file called `sqrt_R.sbatch`.

 2. Open up the new file and add a shebang line.

-3. Now add SLURM/`sbatch` directives at the top of the script requesting the following resources:
+3. Next, add SLURM/`sbatch` directives at the top of the script requesting the following resources:
    * Use partition `priority` (`-p`)
    * Request 5 minutes (`-t`)
    * Request 100MB of memory (`--mem`)